hachesilva/subl-comment-snippets/README.md

-Comment-Snippets
+Comment-Snippets for Sublime Text 2
 ================

-Several snippets to create some fancy PHP, CSS and HTML comments.
+Several snippets to create some fancy PHP, CSS and HTML comments in Sublime Text 2.